FontenotZach/Reddit_Stock_Scraper/README.md

 Runs on most Linux distibutions

 Quick info:
-  > Highly threaded reddit scraper which runs indefinitely and collects stock mention data from r/wallstreetbets and r/investing
+  > Highly threaded reddit scraper which runs indefinitely and collects stock mention data from r/wallstreetbets, r/investing, r/stocks, and r/pennystocks

   > Optimized algorithm cleans comments to avoid use of slow regular expressions

-  > Hardy to manipulation (could be hardier though)
+  > Hardy to manipulation

   > Modular design allows new subs to be added with just a few lines of code